Broadband Task Force

 Spring Hill residents and businesses have consistently expressed a need for better broadband speeds, service, and options.
 At the Nov.
 10, 2016, City Council meeting, Mayor Ellis proposed establishing a Broadband Task Force.
 The City Council approved this request, and seven members were appointed to the new task force at the Jan.
 12, 2017 Council meeting.

-The Broadband Task Force is responsible for examining and evaluating the feasibility of establishing either a public broadband utility or a utility through a public/private partnership.
+The Broadband Task Force — a group of resident volunteers — is responsible for examining and evaluating the feasibility of establishing either a public broadband utility or a utility through a public/private partnership.
 In January 2017, the group began meeting monthly, working with City staff and a consultant to explore and evaluate potential options to bring better internet speeds to Spring Hill.
-At the end of the term, which is scheduled for February 2018, the task force will make a recommendation to the Governing Body.
+The Broadband Task Force made their final recommendation to the City Council on Feb.
+15, 2018.

 - Julia Atwell

 - Mark Bye

 - Brian Peel

 - Carol Thomas, Chair